Latest News

 Stephen Felmingham delves into Cold War Bunkers for doctorate talk

-Stephen, Programme Leader for our Painting, Drawing and Printmaking BA (Hons) degree, instead used the time to gave a paper at the The Royal Geographical Society Annual Conference on his recently-completed doctoral research – as supported by Plymouth College of Art Research.
+The Programme Leader for our BA (Hons) in Painting, Drawing and Printmaking course gave a paper at the The Royal Geographical Society Annual Conference on his recently-completed doctoral research on Cold War Bunkers.